ajam/banquo/README.md

 out_file |no| null | *String (File path)*| The name / location of the image file you want to save. user_agent |no| null | *String* | Set a custom user-agent string. scrape |no| false | *Boolean* | If set to true and `mode` is `save` will return the HTML as a string.
 Does not work if mode is `base64`.

-You can set up your own service with banquo by cloning [banquo-server](http://github.com/ajam/banquo-server). *Note: Banquo server uses an older version of Banquo.
-Pull request welcome.*